ralphjsmit/filament/packages/schemas/docs/03-infolists/02-text.md

     ->numeric(decimalPlaces: 0)
 ```

+<UtilityInjection set="infolistEntries" version="4.x">As well as allowing static values, the `decimalPlaces` argument also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 By default, your app's locale will be used to format the number suitably.
 If you would like to customize the locale used, you can pass it to the `locale` argument:

 ```php